Willo Perron

 WP

 Right, right, right.
 [Laughs.]
-That’s why I felt compelled to tell you about Montreal: those were graphic tropes from our childhood.
-The metro, the Olympics, the world’s fair, all the city’s graphics.
+That’s why I wanted to tell you about Montreal: those were graphic tropes from our childhood.
+The metro, the Olympics, the world’s fair—all the city’s graphics.
 That’s the DNA of American Apparel.
 It was just a bunch of Montreal kids.

 EO

 But it had this warmth, this familiarity.
-I have a theory that people from America are more “American” because a kid from Montreal created a company called American Apparel.
-It feels so aligned with the commercial imagination of the U.S.
+I’ve always had a theory that people who aren’t from America are sometimes more American, because they see more possibility in it—they treat the country as a space of projection.
+A kid from Montreal creating a company called American Apparel felt perfectly aligned with the commercial imagination of the U.S.

 WP

-Yeah, it was super fun.
-I’d go to cities, just drive around and think oh, this neighborhood looks cool—there’s a record shop, a nice café, a couple restaurants, some thrift stores.
+Yeah.
+I’d go to cities, just drive around and think—oh, this neighborhood looks good.
+There’s a record shop, a café, a couple restaurants, and some thrift stores.
 And for no reason other than that, that’s where we’d open a store.

 EO